DistCompiler/pgo/README.md

 ## Current status

 Under development.
+We currently support compilation of some small, single threaded PlusCal programs into corresponding compilable, runnable Go code.

 ## How does it work

 PGo acts as a source to source compiler written in Java.
-It uses TLA+ toolset to parse PlusCal into an AST, which is then translated to a Go AST, and finally written.
+It uses TLA+ toolset to parse PlusCal into an AST, which is then translated to a Go AST, and finally written to a file specified.

 ## How do install it?